 Hello doctor,

 Concerning that constant feeling in my urethra that I need to urinate, could it be that the muscles around the urethra are tight or something like that?
 I am saying this because sometimes I feel spasms around the urethral opening.
 Could Urispas cause the bladder muscle to relax more?
-I read that it relaxes the urinary tract.
+I read that it soothes the urinary tract.
 Or does it only affect the urethra?
 Is this urethral syndrome curable by medications and good habits with a non-acidic diet?
 Will it go away?
 It is driving me crazy.
 Thanks a lot.
-I am looking forward to your response, as you are the only doctor who really gives me satisfying responses and who really cares.
+I am looking forward to your response, as you are the only doctor who gives me satisfying responses and who really cares.

 Hello,